What Is Center Ice In Hockey?

-This circle has a few important functions.
-Faceoffs occur at center ice, which is an important aspect of the game.
-Referees will drop the puck at center ice to begin a hockey game and at the beginning of every period.
-The puck is also dropped at center ice to resume play after a goal is scored.
-In the middle of the center ice circle there is a dot which is precisely where the puck is dropped.
-There are several other circles around the rink, including two in each offensive zone and four dots in the neutral zone.
-Despite the amount of dots, the center ice is the centerpiece of the rink.
+The center ice circle has a few important functions.
+This is where referees drop the puck to start each game.
+Face-offs occur at center ice to start each period and after a goal is scored.
+In the middle of the center ice circle, there is a dot which is precisely where the puck is dropped.
+There are several other face-off circles around the rink, including two in each offensive zone and four dots in the neutral zone.

 The center red line in hockey runs across the middle of the ice and divides the center circle into two halves.
 It is equidistant from each end of the rink and runs the entire width.
 The center red line is used to call icing violations, which occur when a player shoots the puck from behind the center line, and it crosses the opposing team’s goal line without being touched.

 NHL Center Ice

 On an NHL rink, the center ice face-off dot is 100 feet from each end and 42.5 feet away from each side.
 The circle surrounding the face-off dot is 30 feet in diameter and usually features the team’s logo painted into the ice.